pinkcigareti/etcminer/README.md

 To meet the community, ask general questions and chat about the miner join [the ethminer channel on Gitter][Gitter].

-All bug reports, pull requests and code reviews are very much welcome.

 ## License

 Licensed under the [GNU General Public License, Version 3](LICENSE).